Brianna R eagan Creates

 Utilizing a mood board clears up any and all of these differences, ultimately leading to fewer revisions and happier clients.
 A mood board sets a clear vision and path for the final outcome.

 By designing a mood board for your project, Brianna shows you an overall mood and visual concept of what she is envisioning for your brand.
 The mood boards allows you to visually comprehend what was discussed during the creative strategy step, and give feedback on the direction of the logo before she even starts sketching.

 With the creative brief and mood board as the guiding stars, Brianna will use visual brainstorming to explore numerous ideas and directions for your logo.
 It starts with pen to paper, and literally means that Brianna will sketch several logo concepts, sometimes pages of them.
 The sketches that truly align with the goals will be brought onto a computer to create vector artwork using Adobe Illustrator, the industry standard.

 By using vector software, Brianna creates digital artwork that can easily be reproduced at any size without loss of quality.
 This means you will have high quality, professional results every time no matter what size your logo needs to be, from the smallest business card to a printed wall mural.

 Step 5: Presentation

 A lot of ideas are considered, but only three or four are presented to the client.
-As the creative strategy has already been approved, sometimes a single design direction may be presented.
+These will not be sketches, but finished, or almost-finished, logo concepts.
 Just like in fine art, Brianna will have a reason for every decision, from the choice in type to the colors used, all based on the creative strategy.

 Presentations are shared as a PDF file for discussion, crafted using Adobe Illustrator, Photoshop, and InDesign.
 Various mock-up tools are used to share how a logo or identity looks in real life, such as on signage, stationery, uniforms, packaging, etc.